TURKMENISTAN: Seven conscientious objectors sentenced in 2016

 Also, the United Nations (UN) Human Rights Committee in July found that Turkmenistan violated the rights of six further Jehovah's Witness conscientious objectors under the International Covenant on Civil and Political Rights (ICCPR).
 The latest decisions bring to 10 the number of such findings by the Committee against Turkmenistan in conscientious objection-related cases.
 The Committee also adopted a list of issues for consideration of Turkmenistan's record under the ICCPR (CCPR/C/TKM/Q/2).
 The full review is due to take place in Geneva in March 2017 (see below).

-The new Constitution does not allow the right to conscientious objection, despite the recommendations of a legal review by the Organisation for Security and Co-operation (see below).
+The new Constitution does not allow the right to conscientious objection, despite the recommendations of a legal review by the Organisation for Security and Co-operation in Europe (see below).